shuhaib-aot/forms-flow-installation-doc/Pages/AWSEKS/AWSEKSInstallation.md

 ```
 ### Step 4: Pointing Ingress Loadbalancer in Domain Name Provider to access the App using Domain Name.

-To access your application/domain name using browser you can either access using Loadbalancer URL or you can point Loadbalancer URL by adding A record in Domain Provider. you can get the ip of the Loadbalancer URL using nslookup command
+To access your application/domain name using browser you can either access using Loadbalancer URL or you can point Loadbalancer URL by adding A record in Domain Provider. you can get the ip of the Loadbalancer URL using nslookup command.

 ```
 nslookup <Loadbalancer URL>